-The Company tests property, plant and equipment annually for impairment, or more frequently if there are indications that assets might be impaired.
-The recoverable amount of the CGU is determined from value in use calculations based on approved 5 year forecasts.
-The key assumptions for the value in use calculations are those regarding the discount rates, revenue growth rates, operating margins and capital expenditure.
-The discount rate used is in line with that used by Tata Chemicals Limited, the ultimate parent company, based on the weighted average cost of capital for forecast purposes.
-The rate used to discount the forecast cash flows is 7% (2020: 7.75%).
-Revenue growth was projected taking into account the average growth levels experienced over the past five years and the estimated sales volume and price growth for the next five years.
+The Group tests property, plant and equipment annually for impairment, or more frequently if there are indications that assets might be impaired.
+For impairment testing purposes, the CGU comprises the whole of the Natrium Group Limited group due to the close inter-dependencies between the group's operations.
+The recoverable amount of the CGU is determined from value in use calculations.
+The key assumptions for the value in use calculations are those regarding the discount rates, EBITDA and capital expenditure.
+The discount rate used is based on the weighted average cost of capital for forecast purposes.
+The rate used to discount the forecast cash flows is 6.0% (2021: 7.0%).
+EBITDA was projected taking into account actual recent performance and estimated growth for the next five years.
 Residual growth was set at 2.00%.
-Operating margins are based on past performance and management's expectations for the future.
 Annual capital expenditure is based on experience of management and planned sustenance capital expenditure.
 Sensitivity analysis on the key assumptions has been performed and the Company does not expect a reasonably possible change in the key assumptions to have a material impact on the impairment review.
+In the unlikely event that there is both no growth in EBITDA in the next five years and sustenance capital expenditure is significantly higher than forecast throughout the period, the recoverable amount of the CGU would reduce to a level which is close to its carrying value.
+Scenarios containing even further downside could result in a write-down of the current carrying value to the estimated recoverable amount.